samitmohan/churn-modelling/README.md

 then convert everything to one hot encoder (all 19 to 50/51 columns) {technically not 19, probably 17 (exclude monthly and total charges)}

+TODO : fix monthlycharges issue : make app work
+ADD : 2 Options : Manual Select and Upload CSV (use on hot encoder after uploaded)
+      Time taken to process the CSV (multi-threading) Database (Track what all is uploaded before) Images (Make UI better, genpact logo etc..)
+      About Page.
+# Try to make it look like ATS resume